-Minneapolis should have every tool at its disposal to provide affordable housing, which is why I’m calling for ending state preemption of rent control.
-City council should immediately pass a resolution demanding the state government remove the ban on rent control, and bring a legal challenge to it.
-Most importantly, tenants, unions, and community organizations need to organize and build pressure to demand an end to the undemocratic state ban.
+- Minneapolis needs rent control!
+Rent regulations are one of the best ways to stop out-of-control rent hikes.
+The city council should immediately pass a resolution demanding the state government remove the undemocratic state preemption law, and bring a legal challenge to it.
+Tenants, unions, and community organizations need to organize and build major protests in the state legislature to demand an end to the state ban.

 - Tax big developers to fund affordable housing!
 Seattle and San Francisco have “linkage fees”, a tax on big developers and the super-rich to pay for high quality affordable housing.

 - Build a public option.
 Instead of privatizing the existing public housing stock, like Glendale Townhomes, we should build thousands of high-quality, city-owned homes, rented at below-market rates.
 This can be financed by selling municipal bonds, taxing developers and making use of currently vacant city land.

 - Minneapolis needs a Tenants’ Bill of Rights!
 Notorious slumlords like Stephen Frenz exploit the lack of affordable housing, raking in massive profits with substandard housing by banking on the fact that his tenants can’t find an alternative.
 Tenants should have six months’ advance notice of a major rent increase, rather than the 30 days currently legally required.
 Security deposits and move-in fees should be capped at no more than one month’s rent.
 Strengthen and support the efforts of renters’ organizers like Inquilinxs Unidxs who are fighting for more rights for renters in the Twin Cities.